keisku/kubectl-explore/README.md

 ## What

-This is a `kubectl` plugin to fuzzy-find the field explanation from supported API resources.
+This plugin fuzzy-find the field explanation from supported API resources.
+It implements different explanations for particular API version.

 ### See also